 No government entity or bank controls or currently regulates cryptocurrencies.
-Besides Bitcoin, there are now other competitors that have entered the market.
+One benefit is that it can be a hedge against government inflation.
+Besides Bitcoin, there are now many other competitors that have entered the market.
 Those interested in trading in cryptocurrency do it through an exchange.

 So is cryptocurrencies worth investing in?
-Like all investments, as long you have a long-term view, it can be profitable.
-Here are some money-making tips for those interested in cryptocurrencies .
+Like all investments, as long as you have a long-term view, it can be profitable.
+Here are some money-making tips for those interested in cryptocurrencies.

 Do Your Homework